Can you use carpet underlay for a rug?

 If you’re laying a rug on laminate or wood flooring, the most important challenge will be slippery surface of these flooring products.

-It’s great for a variety of rooms, with a great level of durability to protect your wood and laminate floors.
+There are many options on the market and will generally a great level of durability to protect your wood and laminate floors.

 Best Rug Underlay for Carpet